 The DZS-90 from the Wheels of Fury.
 Granted, you have to complete all five missions before it's yours to keep and fully upgraded, but it's the fastest car in the game and has a tight turn radius thanks to its four-wheel steering, making Class A races (the ones it qualifies for) a cakewalk.
 As if that wasn't enough, the included concealed machine guns and EMP give you a very unfair edge over the competition.

-Last Lousy Point: Due to the fact that lockbox on top of Victoria Peaks is right on top of location title on the map, the map icon for it is extremely hard to see when it's grayed out.
+Last Lousy Point: Due to the fact that the lockbox on top of Victoria Peaks is right on top of the location title on the map, the map icon for it is extremely hard to see when it's grayed out.

 Pork Bun Guy, a single character model who sells Wei pork buns all over Hong Kong, whose lines include such gems as "Why do you not have a pork bun in your hand?" and "A man who never eats pork buns is never a whole man!"
 Aggressive advertisement at its finest, ladies and gentlemen.